hayasalman/Supermarkets-Sales-Predictions-Regression/README.md

 - Data source stored as CSV file and can be accessed through this link : [Dataset](https://github.com/hayasalman/Supermarkets-Sales-Predictions-Regression/blob/main/SupermarketSalesData.csv)

 ## Coding
--  Integrated Development Environment (IDE) : Python Jupyter Notebookes
+-  Python Integrated Development Environment (IDE) :  Jupyter Notebooks

    **Packeges used**
   * **pandas - numby** : used for data manipulation.